 The speed with which your website loads is becoming an increasingly important signal for Google.
 This October, Google guru Matt Cutts estimated that improved page speed would impact a full 1% of all search queries.
 While that might seem like a small number, it translates into likely hundreds, if not thousands, of queries you could improve your ranking for by simply shaving a second or two off of your load time.
+Click here to find how you can How to Increase Page Speed!

 Beyond pleasing Google, a well-optimized page that loads quickly pleases your visitors.
 Patience is in short supply among most Internet users, and even a few seconds of delay can cause a visitor to click the back button and move on to a competing site.